AnyLogic

 The command output should contain the following message: evaluation period has expired.

-Consider requesting and re-entering the license key via Team License Server, or download a new evaluation build and install it from scratch.
+Consider requesting and re-entering the license key via Team License Server, or downloading a new evaluation build and reinstalling it.

 The "Evaluation period has expired" message

-Upon entering your Private Cloud instance via a web browser, you can see the Evaluation period has expired message:
+When you access your Private Cloud instance from a web browser, you see the Evaluation period has expired message:

 Private Cloud: Evaluation period has expired

-1. Check the connection with your Team License Server.
-If Team License Server is unable to start after the host machine restart, and the message address is already in use appears in logs, make sure the server is running under a user who’s not root.
+1. Check the connection to your Team License Server.
+If Team License Server fails to start after rebooting the host machine, and the message address is already in use appears in the logs, make sure the server is running as a user that isn’t root.

 2. Locate the alc/controller/teamlicense-server.conf file in the directory where your Private Cloud is installed (home/alcadm by default).